RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 The first lab will help you verifying the Ansible installation and getting acquainted with basic Ansible concepts.

+Please note that by installing Ansible on your control server in advance, we have not robbed you of any valuable experience.
+Installing Ansible is a _very_ simple thing to do.
+For later reference when you get home, you can look at this guide for installing Ansible on a host of different operating systems: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-:boom: But first, let's verify that Ansible has been installed.
+:boom: With this said, let's verify that Ansible has been installed.
 On the command-line interface run the following command:

 ```
 ansible --version